 Don’t be afraid to grab ahold of your passion, share your art, and focus your efforts to make your art even greater.
 When you try to make music, paint, take photos, write, make videos, your efforts are divided amongst several fields.
 Nothing gets the attention it deserves to grow, develop, and succeed.
 What Da Vinci seemed to do was learn areas that would enhance his main focus.
 He wasn’t going to become a doctor and still have the free time to draw and paint.
 He learned what he had to in order to enhance his understanding for his drawing needs.

 If you’re interested in making music, taking photos, writing, making videos, and graphic design, try to pick one to focus on, then make all of the other arts enhance that focus.
-An example would be to choose photography as a focus, then start a blog to write about photography, make videos about your photography, make music for the videos of your photography, etc. You’re probably not going to become the next Martin Scorcesi with your videos, or the next Mark Twain for your writing, but you will focus your efforts and see your progress accelerate more rapidly, with the ability to enhance it in a variety of different means.
+An example would be to choose photography as a focus, then start a blog to write about photography, make videos about your photography, make music for the videos of your photography, etc. You’re probably not going to become the next Martin Scorsese with your videos, or the next Mark Twain for your writing.
+But you will focus your efforts and see your progress accelerate more rapidly, including the ability to enhance it in a variety of different means.

 Even though Da Vinci has many unfinished pieces, what he accomplished on them is quite stunning in itself.
 Here’s a closeup of the above painting.
 Let him inspire you to start projects that are related to your main focus.

 That’s it for today, thanks for joining in!